03. Tutorial for coding a simple CLI application in Rust (rust_plantuml_client) (2022-04)

 The next command is cargo auto test.
 Here we see errors in red.
 This is the old code from the template, we need to replace it with some new tests.

 Ctrl-click the link to open the file for editing.
 We can rename the old symbols and change the old code.
 Rerun cargo auto test and ctrl-click the next error we need to correct.

 For this integration test, we will check only the first 50 characters, just for a learning exercise.
 All tests are green.
 Good!

 Check all files if we forgot something.
 In Cargo.toml we must type the description.
 This means we need to start the automation tasks so the description can be copied into README.md.

 We will now use the VSCode Source control to init and commit our code locally very simply.
-Copy the title and the description into the windows multi item clipboard.
-Now is time to create a new Github repository and to push the code of this project.
+Copy the title and the description into the Windows multi-item clipboard.
+Now is the time to create a new GitHub repository and push the code of this project.
 We will enter only the title and description.
-Github will show us the bash commands to connect to the remote repository.
+GitHub will show us the bash commands to connect to the remote repository.